Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

-where $\omega(t)$ is the optimal value of (\ref{mod:MAIR_Parametric_GivenDirection}).
+where $\psi(t)$ is the optimal value of (\ref{mod:MAIR_Parametric_GivenDirection}).
 This problem has an optimal solution by the following proposition.

 \begin{prop} The function $f(t)$ attains its maximum. \end{prop} \begin{proof} Since (\ref{mod:MAIR_Parametric_GivenDirection}) is a convex optimization problem for any given $t$, its set of maximizers is also convex.
 Moreover, the feasibility set of (\ref{mod:MAIR_Parametric_GivenDirection}) is compact, its objective function is closed, and Slater's condition holds.
 Therefore, the set of maximizers is nonempty, closed, and bounded as well; in fact, it is a singleton due to the strict concavity of the objective function.
 Adding the fact that the linear independence constraint qualification (LICQ) holds for the optimal solution $(u^*(\bar{t}),v^*(\bar{t}))$ for any given $\bar{t}$, we obtain that the optimal value function $\psi(t)$ is upper semi-continuous on its domain $-1\leq t \leq 1$ \cite{fiacco1990sensitivity,still2018lectures}.
 Hence, the function $f(t)$ is upper semi-continuous on $-1\leq t \leq 1$, since $e^x$ is continuous on $\mathbb{R}$ and the function $(1+t^2)$ is continuous on $-1\leq t \leq 1$.
-Moreover, the domain of $t$ is a compact set, the interval $[-1,1]$.
+Moreover, the domain of $t$ is a compact set, i.e., the interval $[-1,1]$.
 Therefore, by the Weierstrass extreme value theorem, $f(t)$ attains its supremum. \end{proof}

 However, finding this maximum could be difficult.
 This is because the function $f(t)$ is not explicitly formulated, since it depends on $\psi(t)$, and it has some undesirable properties.
-Although it is an upper semi-continuous and univariate function, it is also non-smooth, non-differentiable, non-unimodal, and non-concave and in some cases, it could be a very ill-behaved function (see Figures \ref{fig:6a} and \ref{fig:Random2a}).
+Even though it is an upper semi-continuous and univariate function, it is non-smooth, non-differentiable, non-unimodal, and non-concave and in some cases, it could be a very ill-behaved function (see Figures \ref{fig:6a} and \ref{fig:Random2a} in Section \ref{sec:EvaluationAndExamples} for an example).
 Therefore, it is very difficult to design an algorithm that guarantees to find the optimal solution.
 Figure \ref{fig:sensitivity} visualizes this difficulty by showing the sensitivity of the area of the inscribed rectangles to the direction $t$.
 Nevertheless, being restricted to a one-dimensional search enables us to develop a good approximation algorithm.